 Can you just throw wildflower seeds?

-Wildflowers are a fantastic addition to any garden.
-They are vibrantly beautiful and provide food for pollinators like bees, butterflies, and other insects.
-These hardy plants don’t require much to succeed and can be planted any time of the year.
-However, many people believe you can just throw the wildflower seeds down, and although they will grow, some preparation is required before sowing wildflower seeds on grass.
+Sowing wildflower seeds in your garden is a fantastic addition to any home.
+They are beautiful and provide food for pollinators like bees, butterflies, and other insects.
+These hardy plants don’t require much to succeed, and wildflower seeds can be planted nearly any time of the year.
+However, many people believe you can just throw the wildflower seeds down, and although they will grow, some preparation is required to receive the best results before you sow wildflower onto grass.

 So, can I just throw wildflower seeds on my lawn?

-The soil needs to be prepared before sowing, so, unfortunately, you can’t just throw wildflower seeds over your lawn if you want the best results from your wildflower meadow.
-Our advice is to remove existing grasses and leaves from your lawn before putting your wildflower seed down.
-This will reduce the competition, making it easier for your wildflower seedlings to germinate and grow.
+The soil must be prepared before sowing to ensure your wildflower seeds germinate and get their best growth start.
+So, unfortunately, you can’t just throw wildflower seeds over your lawn if you want the best results from your wildflower meadow.
+We advise removing grasses and leaves from your lawn before putting your wildflower seed down.
+Doing this will reduce the competition, making it easier for your wildflower seedlings to germinate and grow.
 You can then follow our how to sow wildflowers guide for a step-by-step process.

 Can I scatter wildflower seeds on grass?

-As mentioned previously, it is possible to scatter wildflower seeds on grass and still see results of growth, but you have to realise that competition from other plants already growing in that area makes it hard for wildflowers to grow as best they can.
-So, if you want to throw wildflower seeds so your wildflowers grow amongst the grasses in your garden, a bit of additional prep work is required to achieve good results.
+As mentioned, it is possible to scatter wildflower seeds on grass and still see growth results.
+But you have to realise that competition from other plants already growing in that area will make it hard for wildflowers to grow as best they can.
+So, if you want to throw wildflower seeds so your wildflowers grow amongst the grasses in your garden, some additional prep work is required to ensure the wildflowers grow as well as you have hoped!

 Can I plant wildflower seeds anywhere else?

-Below, we have listed a breakdown of our seed mixes and the variety of conditions that they are suited to:
+Take a look at the breakdown of our wildflower seed mixes below - we have listed a range of our seed mixes and the variety of conditions that they are suited to:

 Wildflower Mixes for Normal Soil Types in Non-Shaded Areas: